BBaoVanC/bbaovanc.com/content/archive/blog/new-comment-system/index.md

 ## About

 I set up a comment system named [Isso](https://posativ.org/isso/) on my blog today.
 At the bottom of each blog post, there's a comment section.
-You don't need to sign up with an account or sign in with Google, Facebook, none of that junk.
 You can comment anonymously, or provide any of the following three fields: name, email address, and website, which will be shown to other people viewing your comment.
-I'm going off of the assumption that no one cares/is malicious enough to spam my comment sections.
+I'm not currently concerned about abuse (such as spam) in the comment section since my website is so small.

 ## Known Issues